Kannada: Early traces

 In some 3rd–1st century BC Tamil inscriptions, words of Kannada influence such as Naliyura, kavuDi and posil were found.
 In a 3rd-century AD Tamil inscription there is usage of oppanappa vIran.
 Here the honorific appa to a person's name is an influence from Kannada.
 Another word of Kannada origin is taayviru and is found in a 4th-century AD Tamil inscription.
 S. Settar studied the sittanavAsal inscription of first century AD as also the inscriptions at tirupparamkunram, adakala and neDanUpatti.
 The later inscriptions were studied in detail by Iravatham Mahadevan also.
 Mahadevan argues that the words erumi, kavuDi, poshil and tAyiyar have their origin in Kannada because Tamil cognates are not available.
 Settar adds the words nADu and iLayar to this list.
 Mahadevan feels that some grammatical categories found in these inscriptions are also unique to Kannada rather than Tamil.
 Both these scholars attribute these influences to the movements and spread of Jainas in these regions.
 These inscriptions belong to the period between the first century BC and fourth century AD.
 These are some examples that are proof of the early usage of a few Kannada origin words in early Tamil inscriptions before the common era and in the early centuries of the common era.

 Pliny the Elder, a Roman historian, wrote about pirates between Muziris and Nitrias (Netravati River), called Nitran by Ptolemy.
 He also mentions Barace (Barcelore), referring to the modern port city of Mangaluru, upon its mouth.
-Many of these are Kannada origin names of places and rivers of the Karnataka coast of 1st century AD.
+Many of these are Kannada origin names of places and rivers of the Karnataka coast of the 1st century AD.